bttalisman/design_customization/README.md

 ## Managed Objects

 Each DesignTemplate object is associated with an Adobe Illustrator file.
-A DesignTemplate object encapsulates a description of how customers will be prompted to create their individual versions.
-A template is associated with an OS folder, referred to as its 'working folder'
+A DesignTemplate object encapsulates a description of how customers will be prompted to create their unique versions.
+Each template is associated with an OS folder, referred to as its 'working folder'

 Each Version object encapsulates a customer’s specifications of how one particular version is to be created.
 A Version is associated with an OS folder, referred to as its 'working folder'.
 A Version’s specifications are passed along to AI when generating output.

+### Colors and Palettes

 Colors and Palettes are used to manage color usage.
 Color objects can be created for appealing colors, and grouped into Palettes.
 In this way a customer's choices can be limited.
+Colors can be created in the app UI, or imported from AI.

+#### Creating Colors

+When a color is created, the color is specified with an RGB color picker.
+Specifying a cmyk color would be preferable, but I could not find a ready-made cmyk picker, so it's possible one would have to make one.
+Not all rgb colors map to cmyk.
+AI can convert rgb to cmyk, as done in bin/illustrator_processing/extractAllText.jsx.
+If a user creates a version using a color that does not have a cmyk equivalent, the color switch just doesn't happen.

+#### Importing Colors

+When a user creates a template, the Edit page displays all colors extracted from the document, each containing cmyk and rgb representations, as well as swatch name if there is one.
+A super user is presented with an option to import the extracted colors into the system.
+This is just a way to populate the collection of managed colors with useful and appealing cmyk colors.

+### Replacement Images

 A Replacement Image is essentially an uploaded file that will replace a 'placed item' found in an AI file.
 ReplacementImages may contain image files or zip archives containing image files.
 In the case that a ReplacementImage is a zip, its items will be cycled through randomly when replacing placed items for a version.

 A Collage is an alternative to a Replacement Image, essentially being a collection of images, currently implemented as a connection to Instagram.
 When created, a collage downloads a collection of images from Instagram into an OS folder.

+### Managed Assets

 A ManagedAsset is an image or a block of text that can be associated with a template.
 Versions of a template will display these images and text.
 The intention is to give the user creating the version a clue about what can be produced.